Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

   - Type: string
   - Description: Common units for specifying time can be s (seconds) or min (minutes).

+- __detected_when__
+  - Type: string
+  - Description: Specification whether all components of the reaction solution were already present or if some were added after the measurement at the timepoint of the pH measurement.

+- __detected_how__
+  - Type: string
+  - Description: The pH value of a reaction can be determined in various ways, such as using a pH meter, pH paper, titration, electrochemical sensors, or other methods.

+- __temperature__
+  - Type: posfloat
+  - Description: The temperature at the time of pH measurement.

+- __temperature_unit__
+  - Type: string
+  - Description: The temperature can be specified in units such as K, °C, or °F.

 <hr>

 - __special_treament__